Houston Center for Literacy

 A companion rider was filed in the Texas Senate by Senators Kel

 Seliger (R-Amarillo) and Carlos Uresti (D-San Antonio).
 It was not

 included in workgroup recommendations for inclusion in the Senate

 budget, so it did not pass.

-Differences between the House and Senate budgets will be
+Differences between the House and Senate budgets are being

-resolved by a Conference Committee, which is closed to the public.
+resolved now by a Budget Conference Committee, which is closed to

 Call to Action

 Many thanks to those of you who have already called the Capitol